BIJOY-SUST/Joking/README.md

-# Jokes-created-through-API-with-Django
+## Jokes-created-through-API-with-Django#

-When we want to do a simple project in django language, we do not easily find any simple project of that language.
+When we want to do a simple project in Django, we do not easily find any simple project.
 This is a simple and extremely fun project made by Django ( Python Web framework ).